xeago/gradblog/graduation/extended-abstract.md

 Several weeks before summer holidays Patrick communicated to Twan a common (feature) request.
 Users requested higher quality search results.
 Staff requested a non-critical database.
 Earlier investigation showed that the search queries were hammering down the database.
 With a growing userbase and inefficient search-queries the database suffered in performance.
 This information further specified the [assignment](graduation-assignment.html).
-In summary, Twan is responsible for search and related functionalities at VideofyMe.
+In summary, Twan would be responsible for search and related functionalities at VideofyMe.

 Patrick decided to use Elasticsearch for a distributed full-text search environment.
-This would remove strain from the database and open up possibilities to improve the quality of search results.
+This would remove the strain from the database and open up possibilities to improve the quality of search results.

 <!-- This paragraph below is in wrong tense.
 It is also in the wrong place -->